Dolby Atmos vs DTS:X: 5 Must-Know Facts

 Speakers

 One of the biggest differences is the number of speakers required per brand name.
 Dolby Atmos requires eight, at the very least, to deliver 5.1.2 surround sound.
 At most, Dolby Atmos requires 12 for 7.1.4 surround sound.
 DTS:X, on the other hand, only requires six for 5.1 surround sound.
-This is because DTS:X has no requirement for height channels like Dolby Atmos does.
+This is because DTS:X has no requirement for height channels as Dolby Atmos does.
 Of course, you can still implement height channels to DTS:X if you wish.

 Dolby Atmos allows for up to 64 total speaker feeds in a single surround sound system.
 On the other hand, DTS:X only allows for 32 at most.
 While this is so far beyond what the average home theater system will require, it’s still worth mentioning to fully paint the picture of what each system is truly capable of.